simoncozens/fonts-and-layout/features.md

 What does this do?
 When "B" follows "A" in a text, we add 50 units of advance to the "B"; this has the effect of opening up the space between "B" and whatever glyph follows it.

 But in our Devanagari example, we don't want to move the mark across - we want to move it down.
+Remember our discussion of the difference between [advance and positioning](concepts.md#Advance%20and%20Positioning)?
+Advance is for moving the *next* glyph, which positioning is for "picking up" the "pen" of the current glyph.
 Enter the second form of the value record:

     <xPos yPos xAdvance yAdvance>